opentok/broadcast-sample-app/README.md

 The functions in [guest.js](./public/js/guest.js) retrieve the credentials from the HTML, subscribe to the host stream and other guest streams, and publish audio and video to the session.

+### HLS viewer

+The functions in [viewer.js](./public/js/hls-viewer.js) retrieve the credentials from the HTML, connect to the session and check whether the broadcast is active or not.
+The HLS viewer can also move to the Viewer view (WebRTC session)

 ### Viewer

 The functions in [viewer.js](./public/js/viewer.js) retrieve the credentials from the HTML,